Here’s the scoop on a range of Adelaide Hills Markets for you to discover and explore.

 Where: Mount Pleasant Showgrounds.

-Now you know all about the delights of the Adelaide Hills markets, why not combine a market trip with a visit to Newenham to truly experience and enjoy all the Hills has to offer.
+Now you know all about the delights of the Adelaide Hills markets, why not combine a day trip to a market with a visit to Newenham to truly experience and enjoy all the Hills has to offer.

-Visit our Sales & Information Centre at 164 Flaxley Road, Mount Barker
+Our beautifully restored Sales & Information Centre is open every day from 12 – 5pm at 164 Flaxley Road, Mount Barker.